samaradw/discussions4/.github/steps/5-organize-categories.md

 ### :keyboard: Activity: Organize your Discussion with categories

-Option A:
 1. Go to a Discussion you created.
 2. Click **Edit**.
 3. Change the category to something else (e.g. from “Q&A” to “Ideas”).
 4. Wait about 20 seconds then refresh this page (the one you're following instructions from) to automatically update to the next step.

-Option B (if admin):
-1. Go to **Settings > Discussions**.
-2. Add a new category.

-Either action will complete this step!
 ---

 ## 💡 Why This Matters